erikrose/tinker/README.md

 * Probably exceptions.
 I don't see how to do Options without a lot of boilerplate (`.unwrap()` and `?` all over the place in Rust) that makes programs hard to read and just lays a lot of profitless bookkeeping on the user.
 "Just add question marks until the compiler is happy!" —-In that case, have you really improved anything over just throwing exceptions?
 * Probably don't autocurry.
 It makes for confusing error messages for noobs.
 Or at least improve the errors so they point out that you passed the wrong number of args to a function (if the curried interpretation doesn't otherwise make sense).
 * D has GC but lets you turn it off for sections.
 Study it.
 V has ARC (actually avoiding most instances of refcounting) and then GC for cycles.
 But atm it makes you decide which ref is weak.
 * One of the aesthetic goals is to declutter.
 Syntax that is "for the machine" or "for the compiler" should be minimized.
-(This nudges us away from super-low-level applications, but perhaps a Sufficiently Advanced Compiler could keep those avenues open.)
+(This nudges us away from super-low-level applications, but perhaps a Sufficiently Advanced Compiler or special-purpose notation could keep those avenues open.)
 Declarations are minimal.
 GC exists.
 Exceptions rather than explicit error checking.
 Even whitespace over braces might be an example of this.
-I intend that minimizing clutter maximize the amount of brain space a developers can dedicate to their applications.
+The intention of minimizing clutter is to maximize the amount of mental space a developers can dedicate to their applications.
+Clutter should *not* be reduced past the point where it makes code harder to read.

 ## Types
 ### Possibilities